florianuhlig/AdventOfCode2025/README.md

 # AdventOfCode2025

 ### 1
+To use go in the directory 'Day1'
-To use 'python3 1.py input_1.txt'
+And run 'python3 final.py input_1.txt'